The Giant’s Causeway legend / the Finn McCool story is arguably one of the best know tales from Irish mythology.

 Along came a messenger

 He was there to deliver a message that was sent by an infamous Scottish giant named Benandonner.
-Benandonner wanted to challenge Finn to a fight so he could prove to Finn and everyone else that he was bigger and stronger than any giant in Ireland.
+Benandonner wanted to challenge Fionn to a fight so that he could prove that he was bigger and stronger than any giant in Ireland.

 He decided that the quickest way across would be to build a path big and strong enough to hold his weight.
 Finn made his way out to the Antrim coast and began tearing up large chunks of coastline and firing them into the water.

-Half surprised his challenge was accepted and half excited at the prospect of a brawl, he started tearing into the building of the path from his side.
+Half surprised his challenge was accepted and half excited at the prospect of a brawl, he started building a path from his side.

 After two long tedious days, a path long enough to connect the two countries had been built.
-Still furious, Finn wasted no time and began charging across the path towards Scotland and Benandonner.
+Still furious, the giant Finn McCool wasted no time and began charging across the path towards Scotland and Benandonner.